Kuanhao-Chao/splam/docs/source/content/quickstart.rst

 Quick Start Guide
 =================

-This page provides simple quick-start information for using splam with :code:`BAM` and :code:`GFF` files.
+This page provides simple quick-start information for using Splam with :code:`BAM` and :code:`GFF` files.
 Please read the :ref:`alignment-detailed-section` or :ref:`annotation-detailed-section` page for more details on each step.

-If you haven't already, please follow the steps in the :ref:`Installation` page to install and load splam.
+If you haven't already, please follow the steps in the :ref:`Installation` page to install and load Splam.

 |

 Super-Quick Start (3 lines of code)
 +++++++++++++++++++++++++++++++++++

-There are two use case scenarios of Splam.
+There are 2 use case scenarios of Splam.
 The first one is :ref:`running with an alignment file <splam_bam_quick>`, and second one is :ref:`running with an annotation file <splam_gff_quick>`.
 Both can be done in three lines of code.
-Following are the examples:
+We demonstrate below:

 |